williamgilpin/howto/howto_ffmpeg.md

 To invert the colors of each image (or apply any other image filter), add `-filter negate` anywhere before the output video name

+### Convert a folder of images to an exact size

+We will actually use ImageMagick for this, but this is a common preprocessing step before ffmeg timelapses

+	mogrify -resize 100x100 *png

 ### Watermark a video

 Follow [the instructions here](http://ksloan.net/watermarking-videos-from-the-command-line-using-ffmpeg-filters/)